jremenyi1/PowerBI_Projects/ARHS_Public_Health/README.md

 ## Analysis process

-### 1. Data cleaning
+### 1. Data preparation (Python)

 The first notebook prepares a clean, analysis‑ready dataset:

+- Loads the raw CSV data and checks data types
+- Removes unused quality-flag columns
 - Standardises column names and data types
 - Converts coded fields into readable labels
 - Extracts numeric financial years
 - Checks for missing values and duplicate records
-- Drops columns which are not needed for downstream analysis
+- Verifies that no rows were unintentionally dropped

-The output is a single cleaned CSV file, ARHS_byCouncilArea_clean.csv, used by all downstream analysis and visualisation.
+The output is a single cleaned CSV file, `ARHS_byCouncilArea_clean.csv`, used by all downstream analysis and visualisation.

 ---